 *for example, student accommodation and care homes

-WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window in an existing dwelling because it considers a range of parameters, including the useful solar heat gain.
-The U value is the total U value of the window, taking into account both the glass and frame.
+WER, Window Energy Rating, is generally considered a better indicator of the energy performance of a window in an existing dwelling or similar building because it considers a range of parameters, including the useful solar heat gain.
+The U-value is the total U-value of the window, taking into account both the glass and frame.

-The proposals include an alternative if windows or fully glazed external pedestrian doors cannot meet the above requirements because of the need to maintain the character of the building.
-In such cases, they should achieve or better a centre pane U value of 1.2 W/m2
+Approved Document L Volume 2 also includes an alternative if windows or fully glazed external pedestrian doors cannot meet the above requirements because of the need to maintain the character of the existing building.
+In such cases, they should achieve or better a centre pane U-value of 1.2 W/m2

 K or be upgraded to low emissivity (low-e) secondary glazing.

-To satisfy the above requirements, Pilkington provides a range of low-e glass that can provide thermal insulation
+Pilkington manufactures a range of low emissivity glass for thermal insulation

-Where the effects of overheating in summer need to be mitigated, Pilkington provides a range of solar control
+To help mitigate the risk of overheating during summer, Pilkington provides a range of solar control

 glass for reducing solar gains in buildings, while maintaining high levels of daylight.

-If you have any questions on Part L 2021 and what the implications might be for glass, please complete our online contact form
+If you have any questions on the new regulatory requirements and what the implications might be for glass, please complete our online contact form

-, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L 2021' as the Nature of Your Enquiry.
+, selecting 'Architect' or 'Trade' as the Enquiry Type and 'Part L' as the Nature of Your Enquiry.